magnifier

 Customer Service

 For a cardroom of this size, their customer service leaves a little to be desired.
 They offer both email and phone support.
 Email support can sometimes take a frustratingly long time, and they don't always answer your question.
 The fact that they have phone support is nice, but some of the agents are not as helpful as you'd hope.
+Their live chat support can also be frustrating; they'll display a waiting time far lower than how long you actually have to wait.

 Ring Games Offered